quirkyCoderAayush/financial-dashboard-application/README.md

-# financial-dashboard-application
-A user-friendly financial dashboard application for managing transactions, budgets, and spending categories.
-Built with Spring Boot, React, and MySQL, secured using JWT authentication.

 # Financial Dashboard

 **A comprehensive financial dashboard application designed to help users manage their finances efficiently.
 This app provides functionalities for tracking transactions, managing budgets, categorizing expenses, and much more.**